Skip to main content

 test

-As before, if the above test fails, double-check the settings of the firewall to ensure its properly forwarding UDP packets in the range 50000-60000 and test again.
+As before, if the above test fails, double-check the settings of the firewall to ensure it is properly forwarding UDP packets in the range 50000-60000, and test again.